-- All meetings are advertised and open to the public (subject to pandemic regulations and multi-location meetings guidance), full Authority meetings are webcast.
+- All meetings are advertised and full Authority meetings are webcast.
 Agendas and papers are available on the Authority's website. - Information is published on the Authority's website as part of the publication scheme.
 Easy read/read speak/Welsh versions of documents are provided. - Public consultation arrangements are in place to invite the views of stakeholders prior to developing and implementing key changes.
-This includes consultation on the Improvement and Well-being Plan - The commitment to openness is also shown through: - completion of impact assessments for all key decisions; - the Complaints and Compliments Procedure which includes Authority reporting arrangements; - the Public Engagement and Consultation Strategy (presented to the July 2018 meeting of the Executive Panel); - engagement with Employee Representative Bodies; - membership of the North Wales Equality Group. - Audit Wales identified areas of good engagement activity but recognised a need to move to an integrated strategic approach to involvement.
-The full report can be accessed 2019-20 review of involvement and will be considered further as part of the annual performance assessment. - A variety of engagement methods are used including: - directed communication using social media, with accounts on Facebook and Twitter.
-Ability to sign up for email updates on specific issues via the website; - engagement with young people via the Phoenix programme, Fire cadets and school visits; - community safety engagement with householders and businesses; - Positive Action events and attendance at park runs for firefighter recruitment; - attendance at open days/events for example the Eisteddfod; - internal communications include the Weekly Brief and Y Fflam newsletter; - participation in the Local Resilience Forum's Warning and Informing Group including an agreement to retweet messages to reach a wider audience; - public media campaigns, led by the Community Safety Managers. - Partnership arrangements are in place to deliver certain outcomes.
-For example, Principal Officers attend the four local Public Services Boards and the Regional Partnership Board. - Collaboration with other Emergency Services partners.
+This includes consultation on the Improvement and Well-being Plan. - The Service has embarked on an Emergency Cover Review and it is working towards best practice in preparation for any public consultation by working with the Consultation Institute.
+This involves ensuring the Service conduct a thorough stakeholder analysis as part its pre-consultation preparations so they can fully understand who may be impacted and how, as well as how best to engage with them.
+This process will also involve conducting focus/working groups to gather views emerging themes that may shape our consultation. - The commitment to openness is also shown through: - completion of impact assessments for all key decisions - the Complaints and Compliments Procedure, which includes the ability to escalate significant matters - the Public Engagement and Consultation Strategy (presented to the July 2018 meeting of the Executive Panel) - engagement with Employee Representative Bodies - membership of the North Wales Equality Leads Forum and The Race Council Cymru - Engagement with Arfon Access Group and the North Wales Women's Centre - A variety of engagement methods are used including: - directed communication using social media, with accounts on Facebook and Twitter.
+This includes both corporate accounts as well as social media accounts run by fire station staff to widen engagement in local communities - Ability to sign up for email updates on specific issues via the website - engagement with young people via the Phoenix programme, Fire cadets and school visits - community safety engagement with householders and businesses Positive Action group, chaired by ED&I officer, to plan and direct events for all firefighter recruitment - attendance at open days/events for example organised events like the Eisteddfod as well as fire station events organised by staff - internal communications include the Weekly Brief electronic newsletter to staff - External communications campaigns, led by the Community Safety Managers. - Partnership arrangements are in place to deliver certain outcomes.
+For example, Principal Officers attend the four (revised to three during 22/23) local Public Services Boards and the Regional Partnership Board. - Collaboration with other Emergency Services partners. - A bi-annual commitment to engage with staff via the 'Fire Family' survey.